 HOST DIRT AT YOUR NEXT EVENT

-Lauren Burgess, Executive Director
+Lauren Burgess, Founder & Executive Director

 Throughout her career, Lauren has founded organizations, like Dirt, with a mission to empower individuals living on the spectrum though community.
 She has served on a number of boards including Colorado's Coalition of Autism Professionals, Autism Society of Colorado, South Metro Denver Chamber of Commerce and Alliance.
 In 2016, Lauren was elected to serve as City Commissioner on Denver's Commission for People with Disabilities.
 While advocating for public policies that positively impact individuals with disabilities, she continues to serve as Chair and Executive Director of both Dirt and Garden.